snikch/jquery.dirtyforms/README.md

             $('#dirty-dialog').dialog({
                 open: function () {
                     // Set the focus on close button.
 This takes care of the
-					// default action by the Enter key, ensuring a close choice
+					// default action by the Enter key, ensuring a stay choice
 					// is made by default.
                     $(this).parents('.ui-dialog')
 						   .find('.ui-dialog-buttonpane button:eq(1)')